Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ```
 Besides, sometimes sentences are unwanted broken by [nltk.sent_tokenize utility](https://www.nltk.org/api/nltk.tokenize.html), since there can be a dot without the sentence ending, when there is an acronym (Inc. for instance).
 If there is a dot and the next sentence starts with an uppercase letter, then it is a new sentence.
 In the other case, the next sentence is appended to the current sentence.
 However, there are examples like _i.e.
 Germany_, where after a dot there is an uppercase letter, but the sentence should not be split.
 Therefore an [AcronomyList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists), which contains all acronyms with a dot of a given language, is used.
 If _i.e_  is for example in the [AcronomyList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists) then the unwanted broken sentences are combined.

-See the [preprocessing ipython notebook]() for more details.
+See the [preprocessing ipython notebook](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Code/Preprocessing.ipynb) for more details.

 ## Training and Evaluation

 ###

-For training word and entity embeddings and evaluating them the main.py script is used.
+For training word and entity embeddings and evaluating them the [main.py]() script is used (see the [main ipython notebook]()).
 It can be run by typing following command:
 ```markdown
 python main.py inputList_raw inputList_entity goldstandard 3 Parameter.txt -t 16
 ```